Yakuhito/yakuhito.github.io/_posts/2020-06-01-rop-with-one-gadget.md

 {% endhighlight %}

 ## Conclusion
 Even though this challenge had the word 'baby' in its title, it took me about 5 hours to solve it.
-You can find the scripts used in this [on my GitHub](https://github.com/Yakuhito/rop-with-one-gadget/).
+You can find the scripts used in this article [on my GitHub](https://github.com/Yakuhito/rop-with-one-gadget/).
 As always, you can message me on Twitter with any questions you might have.

 Until next time, hack the world.